 Objects in Space

-OUT NOW on Early Access for PC and Mac coming soon to Linux
+OUT NOW for PC, Mac and Linux

 Objects in Space is an open-world stealth space-trading game set in Apollo – a huge cluster of star systems dozens of lightyears away from Earth.
 You are a lonesome ship’s captain, buying and selling wares in order to keep your bucket of bolts afloat and stay one step ahead of pirates, organised criminals, corrupt governments and shady laws.